Australian Childcare Alliance

 The new Child Care Subsidy brings with it a new IT system – the Child Care Subsidy System (CCSS) – which will replace CCMS and will be used to administer payment of the new subsidy.

 To access the CCSS key service personnel will need to register in an online authentication system called PRODA (Provider Digital Access), which features a two-step verification process to give individuals secure access to Government online services.
-PRODA is also used for access to other government services such as the National Disability Insurance Scheme (NDIS)
+PRODA is also used for access to other government services such as the National Disability Insurance Scheme (NDIS).

 business idea New modelling tool A